Were You Injured in a Motorcycle Accident in Alberta Which Was Not Your Fault? Here’s What You Need to Know!

 This is exactly the kind of preparation you lawyer will need to do in order to get you the appropriate level of compensation you deserve in your case.
 As lawyers we try to find cases that are similar to the case we are trying to settle, so we are constantly reading decisions and thinking about the best ways to help our clients get the compensation they deserve.
 We hope these examples help illustrate what your lawyer’s job is and help you to decide whether Merchant Law is the right fit for you.
 Our lawyers are here to help you and we are only a phone call away.

-Now let’s look at some examples of motorcycle accident cases in Alberta where damages in excess of $1 million have been awarded to the plaintiff:
+Now let’s look at four more examples of motorcycle accident cases in Alberta where damages in excess of $1 million have been awarded to the plaintiff:

 We do not want to give a false impression that every case is worth millions.
 Please clarify in a few words how damages are assessed by trial judges in Alberta and what a good personal injury trial lawyer does in the process.